jmtilli/stirmake/README.md

 * `smkp -bc`: clean binaries and object files of whole project
 * `smkt -bc`: clean binaries and object files of current directory

-What is currently missing is hooks for automatically cleaning results of sub-makes.
-TODO do this someday
+What is currently not in this document is hooks for automatically cleaning results of sub-makes.
+TODO document this someday

 ### Parallel builds